Flag-C/ThermometerEncoding/README.md

 # ThermometerEncoding
 This is a repo trying to reproduce [Thermometer Encoding: One Hot Way To Resist Adversarial Examples](https://openreview.net/forum?id=S18Su--CW) in pytorch.
-Only test in MNIST.